These are the key messages that Volwing is keen to put out into the community about its Learner Driver Mentor Program (LDMP).

 The Learner Driver Mentor Program in the Southern Highlands has funding support from the Australian Government Department of Social Services, from Wingecarribee Shire Council and from Mittagong RSL Club through ClubGRANTS.

 The Learner Driver Mentor Program is just one of the volunteer opportunities open to people in the Southern Highlands.
 But a key feature is that it is inter-generational.
-Older volunteers are mentoring youngsters.
-The feedback already is that our mentors are enjoying being a part of the young learners’ lives, even for short periods.
+Older volunteers are mentoring young adults.
+The feedback is that our mentors are enjoying being a part of the young learners’ lives, even for short periods.

 If you are interested in mentoring learner drivers in the Southern Highlands, please contact Volwing on 02 4869 4617.